amnandan9/Webforged_App_Wizard/README.md

 ### Getting started

-[Download](https://github.com/azhinu/Web-to-App/archive/master.zip) or clone this repository and import it into Android Studio.
+[Download](https://github.com/amnandan9/Webforged_App_Wizard/archive/refs/heads/main.zip) or clone this repository and import it into Android Studio.

 ### Using a remote source

-1. Open `app/src/main/res/values/strings.xml` and edit `app_name` and `web_url` strings.
+1. Open the`app/src/main/res/values/strings.xml` file and modify the `app_name` and `web_url` string values as needed.

-2. Open the `app/scr/main/java/com.example.app/MyWebViewClient.java` file and replace `example.com` on line **16** with your hostname.
+2. Navigate to the `app/scr/main/java/com.example.app/MyWebViewClient.java` file and replace `"example.com"` on line 16 with your specific hostname.

 	```java
 	String hostname = "example.com";
 	```
-3. If you want to change package name, go to `app/build.gradle` and change it on line **7**./
+3. If you need to change the package name, edit it in the `app/build.gradle` file at line 7.

 Example: